nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

 In case an external PostgreSQL instance will be used then the secret specified in `.Values.global.psql.password.secret` must be created automatically.
 Also, keep in mind the warning given above, if a regular PostgreSQL user is specified, the `btree` and `trgm` extensions must be enabled beforehand.

 !!! info "GitLab Email Sending"
-    NMaaS does not rely on email sending via GitLab, so both the email and smtp sections in the value files can be left with their default values - unconfigured.
+    nmaas does not rely on email sending via GitLab, so both the email and smtp sections in the value files can be left with their default values - unconfigured.
 However, users are free to customize these sections according to their own environments.

 Once all configuration parameters have been specified, GitLab can be installed using the following Helm v3 command: